davidmoten/jax-maven-plugin/README.md

 * With `exec:exec` you can call `XJCFacade.main` forked so that the `System.exit` doesn't kill the build **but** you have to build the classpath yourself (16 dependencies without maven to help you).
 * With both of the `exec` options you need to add a call to `antrun-maven-plugin` to create the destination directory if it doesn't exist.

-Instead of these poor options, use *xjc-maven-plugin*!
+Instead of these poor options, use *jax-maven-plugin*!

 ## How to build
 ```